wustl-data/rooster-cogburn/docs/dataops/env-setup.md

         origin([Your Private GH Repo])
         ```

-5. Open a Codespace and make sure it loads quickly!

-    - Or, to work on your local machine, clone the repo, open it in VS Code, then Ctrl+Shift+P -> "Reopen in container".
-This may take a minute to download the container image.
+5. Choose whether to work on the cloud in a Codespaces environment or on your local machine and follow the appropriate instructions for the rest of this exercise.
+Here are some considerations:
+    - Cloud (Codespaces): No manual setup needed -- just click "open a codespace" on whichever branch you have open in GitHub.
+Codespaces are free for the class.
+You can keep your work preserved and easily access your environment on different machines, and you can have multiple instances of your environment running at once.
+However, you will need to be connected to the internet to work on your code.
+Generally, GitHub's servers are fast enough to frequently outperform personal computers for computation.

+    - Local Dev Container: Takes some manual configuration and interfacing with Docker to get set up.
+Provides the comfort of a stable and accessible home for your code on your machine.

+    - Manual setup: Requires you to manually install all the dependencies on your local machine.
+This is the most flexible option, but it is also the most time consuming and error prone.

-6. Then run `git switch -t upstream/hw0-upstream` to create and switch to the contents of the upstream branch.
+6. Then run `git switch -t origin/hw0-upstream` to create and switch to the contents of the upstream branch.
 Now, run `git switch -c hw3` to create a new branch named `hw3` off of your current branch and switch to it.
 The `-c` part of the command is the `create` flag for the `git switch` command.
 Finally, run `git push -u origin hw3` to push the branch to your origin (private) repo.
 The `-u` flag sets the upstream branch for your local branch, so that you can use `git pull` and `git push` without specifying the branch name.

 7. Run the following commands in the terminal to test your setup: